The Myth of Multitasking and the Power of Focus

 In the recesses of our lives, there are dark corners between our goals.
 Hidden nooks and crannies between our passions.
 Cob webs between our priorities.

-This provocative statement often gets boo’s and hisses from the females in the audience.
+This provocative statement often gets boo’s and hisses from the audience.
 “But we’re great multi-taskers!” they all shout together before they read The Myth of Multitasking: How Doing it All Gets Nothing Done by Dave Crenshaw.

 But it couldn’t be further from the truth!
 What we actually did is split up our focus 4 ways in 1 second.
 Think about that for a second…or a minute.